-CrashPlan and Time Machine complement each other very well and can be used on the same computer, side-by-side, backing up your live data.
-But you don't want to try to use CrashPlan to back up Time Machine or Time Machine to back up CrashPlan.
-For best results, use them both independently to back up your original files.
-Read on for the nitty-gritty technical details.
+The Code42 app and Time Machine complement each other well and can be used on the same computer, side-by-side, backing up your live data.
+For best results, do not use the Code42 app to back up Time Machine or Time Machine to back up the Code42 app.
+Use them both independently to back up your original files.

 Information about products from other manufacturers is intended as a resource to help you get the most out of Code42 products.
 However, our Customer Champions cannot provide direct assistance for these products.
 For assistance with products not developed by Code42, contact the product's manufacturer.

-Can I back up my Time Machine data with CrashPlan?
+Can I back up my Time Machine data with the Code42 app?

-The Backup.backupsdb folder is where Time Machine stores its backup data; asking CrashPlan to back up this data is not necessary as long as the original files are already included in your CrashPlan backup file selection.
+The Backup.backupsdb folder is where Time Machine stores its backup data.
 The location of this file can vary:

 - If Time Machine is used for local backups only, the Backup.backupsdb folder is located at the top of the drive's directory.